lqf2025/SAT-RSRA/README.md

 1. System Requirements

 Software Dependencies:

-To run this software, you will need Python 3.12.7 and the following Python libraries:
+To run this, you will need Python 3.12.7 and the following Python libraries:

 NumPy (version 1.24+)